sshyran/znx-nitrux-linux/README.md

 ![](https://i.imgur.com/YcBBARM.png)

 To try it out, [download the AppImage](https://github.com/Nitrux/znx/releases), give execution permissions to the AppImage and run as root:

 ```
 ./znx init /dev/sdX
-./znx deploy /dev/sdX nitrux/stable http://repo.nxos.org:8000/nitrux_release_stable
+./znx deploy /dev/sdX nitrux/stable iso http://repo.nxos.org:8000/nitrux_release_stable
 ```

-Be sure to replace `/dev/sdX` with the actual device name of your device.
-These commands will initialize the storage device and deploy the `nitrux/stable` image on the target computer.
+Be sure to replace `/dev/sdX` with the name of your device.
+These commands will initialize the storage device and deploy the `nitrux/stable` image on the device.